alastairzotos/webcards-editor/README.md

 ---

 **`createNumberType(rules?: any)=>ICustomType`**

-A utility to create a type for custom settings.
+* A utility to create a type and rules for custom settings.

 ---